ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

 layout: learningpathall
 ---

-## The problem: Overlapping memory regions as pointer arguments
+## The problem: overlapping memory regions as pointer arguments

-Before we go into detail of the `restrict` keyword, let's first demonstrate the problem.
+Before we go into the detail of the `restrict` keyword, let's first demonstrate the problem.

 Let's consider this C code:
 ```C